 Once you have applied as a non-degree student, obtain your network ID on the myWSU portal and sign up for classes.
 Non-degree students must work with their academic advisor at their home institution to verify that a WSU course will transfer back to fill requirements.

-If you are planning to continue on to Fall 2019 and beyond, please complete the degree-seeking application that best suits you.
+If you are planning to continue on to fall semester and beyond, please complete the degree-seeking application that best suits you.
 It is recommended you speak with an advisor in Academic Advising to discuss Summer Session options.

 Note: Non-degree seeking students do not qualify for financial aid.

 Credits earned during Summer Session at WSU Tri-Cities are applied in the same manner and subject to the same rules and regulations as credits earned during the fall and spring semesters.

 There are opportunities for research during the summer months in a number of departments.

 An eligible individual may enroll in academic courses during Summer Session without paying regular tuition on a space-available basis.
 A limited number of additional students are accepted if the class can be taught without incurring additional costs.
 Please be aware tuition paying students are given priority.

 Individuals must submit a Summer Educational Benefits Request form to the Campus Registrar’s office in Floyd 269 by 5 p.m. on the first day of class.